 Through the local church, we are responding to the immediate needs of those impacted in the Covid-19 crisis by providing employment and access to basic necessities.

 Low agricultural productivity and limited economic access has led to severe hunger among the Pakur tribes in Eastern India.

-This project will train families on a number of topics to improve crop yield, specifically addressing topics such as resource management to limit soil erosion and water scarcity.
-Farmers are learning conservation agriculture techniques, improved livestock practices, and water storage systems.
-Education on nutrition will also be taught to families, focusing specifically on the nutrition of children.
+This project will train families in a number of topics to improve crop yield, including water scarcity and resource management to limit soil erosion.
+Farmers will learn conservation agriculture techniques, improved livestock practices, and water storage management.
+Families will also learn about nutrition, especially for children.